fauu/Kamite/README.md

     poetry run python -m manga_ocr
     ```

-    Manga-ocr will now download its model.
+    “Manga OCR” will now download its model.
 Wait for an output line such as
     `manga_ocr.ocr:__init__:29 - OCR ready`.
-Once it is displayed, manga-ocr is
+Once it is displayed, “Manga OCR”
-    ready for use with Kamite.
+    is ready for use with Kamite.
 Ignore the error `NotImplementedError: Reading
-    images from clipboard…`, as it is irrelevant for Kamite’s use of manga-ocr.
+    images from clipboard…`, as it is irrelevant for Kamite’s use of “Manga
+    OCR”.

-1. Tell Kamite how to launch manga-ocr
+1. Tell Kamite how to launch “Manga OCR”

     A launcher script must be created that: 1) prepares the python environment
-    containing the manga-ocr installation, and 2) inside that environment
+    containing the “Manga OCR” installation, and 2) inside that environment
-    launches a manga-ocr wrapper script provided by Kamite.
+    launches a “Manga OCR” wrapper script provided by Kamite.
 The launcher script
     must be named `mangaocr.sh` and placed directly in Kamite’s config directory
     (next to the `config.hocon` file).
 The following is an example of such
     script for a Poetry project: